Progressive and Regressive Staining

 Without a slide stainer, you’ll need to apply the stain manually.
 Staining by hand is more costly and time-consuming.
 A slide stainer helps improve your throughput and precision.
 An automated stainer is ideal for histological, biological, cytological and hematologic smearing procedures.

 If you’re seeking a new or refurbished automated stainer for your histology lab, look no further than Histologyequipment.com.
 Our extensive selection includes various options for different specifications and procedures.
 Regardless of the slide stainer you choose, you’ll receive a reliable, durable device at a highly affordable price.

 View Our Collection of Manual and Automated Stainers Now

-Choose from our full inventory of new and used Slide Stainers, as well as Stainers that have been fully refurbished by our certified in-house technicians.
+The highly clarified stains you need require high-quality, accurate stainers.
+Luckily, you can find the stainers you need at Histologyequipment.com.
+Choose from our full inventory of new and refurbished slide stainers, as well as stainers fully refurbished by our certified in-house technicians.
 And go ahead and discover our range of superior Hematoxylin Stains.

 Accelerate and simplify the staining process with a quality slide stainer from Histologyequipment.com.
 Contact us today with any questions about your histological laboratory needs.